Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 November 2025 13.44.08 UTC
+- WIB: Senin, 3 November 2025 14.27.51 UTC
-- WITA: Senin, 3 November 2025 14.44.08 UTC
+- WITA: Senin, 3 November 2025 15.27.51 UTC
-- WIT: Senin, 3 November 2025 15.44.08 UTC
+- WIT: Senin, 3 November 2025 16.27.51 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"Chaos in the midst of chaos isn't funny, but chaos in the midst of order is."

-Kategori: motivational
+Kategori: funny